 Ian McShane has traditionally been good as the manager of the Continental, but we note that the Continental itself has noticeably faded (it looks like it hasn’t been renovated for a long time), and McShane had a very small role.

-Anjelica Huston – the brilliant Morticia Addams from The Addams Family – is always nice to see, although, of course, it is clear that the character Mother of Russian Gypsies is utterly caricatured.
+Anjelica Huston – the brilliant Morticia Addams from The Addams Family – is always nice to see, although, of course, it is clear that the character Mother of England Gypsies is utterly caricatured.

 Asia Kate Dillon – Taylor Mason of “Billions” – was somewhat surprising to see in the role of Judge from the Board of Clans.
 They (or is it right?) played well, and it should be noted that the Judge treats the manner of dressing with much more responsibility than Taylor.